Shorty (American rapper): The Lench Mob (Posse)

 In September 1990, Shorty and The Lench Mob posse clashed with Eazy E's hip hop act Above the Law during the annual New Music Seminar conference at the Times Square's Marriott Marquis hotel.
 The parties agreed to fight in a bathroom, away from cameras but instead squared off in front of the convention crowd.
 Shorty threw the first punch at Above the Law's Total K-Oss, and J-Dee took on KMG the Illustrator.
 Actor LaDell Preston plays Jerome “Shorty” Muhammad in the critically acclaimed 2015 film “Straight outta Compton,” directed by F. Gary Gray where this altercation was dramatized.

 Da Lench Mob (music recording group)

 While on tour, members of rap group Public Enemy namely Professor Griff exposed Ice Cube, Shorty and The Lench Mob to Black history and social consciousness.
 In several interviews Shorty attributes his transformation from a life of crime to gang intervention by the teachings of The Honorable Elijah Muhammad while on tour with Public Enemy.
 In 1991 Shorty joined the Nation of Islam in Los Angeles and changed his last name from Washington to Muhammad and married the same year.

 In 1992 Shorty collaborated creatively with longtime friend J-Dee, T-Bone, and Ice Cube to form a recording group bearing the name "Da Lench Mob."
-The debut album entitled “Guerillas in tha Mist” was certified Platinum by the Recording Industry Association of America on December 18, 1992, indicating US sales of over 1,000,000 units.
+The debut album entitled “Guerillas in tha Mist” was certified Gold by the Recording Industry Association of America on December 18, 1992, indicating US sales of over 500,000 units.